 It is spread by macro and micro droplets which are expelled from an infected person by coughing, sneezing, or spitting.
 Most droplets fall out of the air within 6 feet.
 The smallest droplets can hang suspended for up to three hours.
 If you breathe in the droplets, you may become infected.

 It is spread by droplets falling on objects, or an infected person touching mouth, nose, or eyes and then touching an object.
 It is possible that another route of transmission is through feces.
 Coronavirus can survive on a surface for many hours to days depending on the surface type, temperature, and humidity.
 If you touch a contaminated object and then touch your mouth, nose, or eyes; you may become infected.

 It can take from two days up to two weeks (14 days) after infection before symptoms appear—the incubation period.
 Moreover, some persons can have COVID-19, not show any symptoms, and still transmit the disease to others—be infectious.

 If you are 60 years or older, have a pulmonary compromise (lung disease, lung injury, CHF, etc.), are immunocompromised (diabetic, taking a steriod, have a organ transplant, etc.); please isolate yourself to the best of your abilities.
 For everyone, but especially for you, your best protection is isolation.

-- If you must leave your home, wash your hands in warm water, or use a hand sanitizer, before leaving and immediately upon returning.
+Wash your hands in warm water, or use a hand sanitizer, before leaving and immediately upon returning.
 Change out of and wash your outer clothes when you get home.

-- If you must leave your home, avoid touching.
+Avoid touching.
 Do not touch another person.
 Do not touch objects others may have touched.
 If you must touch, sanitize your hands immediately or otherwise as soon as you can.

-- If you must leave your home, avoid groups of any size.
+Avoid groups of any size.
 The larger the group. the more likely someone in the group is a carrier of the 2019 novel coronavirus, and might not even know it.

-- If you must leave your home, avoid closed spaces.
+Avoid closed spaces.
 Airborne coronavirus is the most likely to infect you.
 Fresh air is best; closed recirulated air in a small space is worst.

 If You Think You May Have COVID-19

 Consider taking over-the-counter medications that you normally use for cough or fever.
 If under age 15, do not take aspirin or aspirin containing products.

-- Continue to take your regular medications unless your health care provider advises you otherwise.
+Continue to take your regular medications unless your health care provider advises you otherwise.

 Stay at home until you have no fever for 24 hours without the use of fever-reducing medication.

 So that you do not infect others in your home or outside your home:

-- Avoid close contact with others.
+Avoid close contact with others.

 Cover your mouth when sneezing, blowing your nose or coughing.

 Avoid touching your eyes, nose and mouth.
 When you touch something else, you can spread the virus this way.

 Wash hands frequently and always after coughing/sneezing, etc. Use soap and water or alcohol-based hand sanitizer.

 Do not share glasses, cups, utensils, toothbrushes.

 Clean hard surfaces (especially in commonly used areas: bedroom, kitchen, bathroom) with standard household disinfectants.

-- Contact your health care provider if you have questions or if your condition worsens.
+Contact your health care provider if you have questions or if your condition worsens.

-- If you cannot speak in complete sentences, you have severe shortness of breath.
+If you cannot speak in complete sentences, you have severe shortness of breath.
 Please GO to hospital's emergency department.
 The hallmark of COVID-19 is severe lower respiratory (lung) complaints.
 Severe shortness of breath could indicate acute severe disease (COVID-19 or something else) and needs to be taken seriously.

-- At the hospital, be prepared for long waits.
 Patients with COVID-19 symptoms will be handled differently and evaluated with the strictest of precautions.
 There will be isolation.
 There will be doctors, PA's, NP's, nurses, and techs who will be in isolation gear as well.